aakashlpin/emailapi/README.md

     - `GITBUH_USERNAME` = Your Github username (*typo in key is intentional as Github doesn't allow using `GITHUB` in secret name*)
     - `SSH_ID_RSA` = Copy paste contents of `id_rsa` file.
 This is from the SSH keypair that you use to login to your DigitalOcean instance.

 7. Update `.github/workflows/deploy.yml` and change `aakashlpin` with your Github username.
 Commit this change to your fork's `master`.
+This will run a Github Action that'd deploy a docker container to your DigitalOcean instance and run `emailapi` on port 3000.

+🚀 EmailAPI should now be up and running!

 ---
 ### LICENSE